Explore-AI/moving-big-data-predict-airflow/moving_big_data_predict_student_instructions.md

    > 📝 &nbsp; **TOPIC NAMING CONVENTION**  &nbsp; 📝
    >
    > The topic name configured in SNS is utilised during the automated testing of the predict.
-As such, the following topic naming convention should be used: *"<cohort>-mbd-predict-{First-name}-{Surname}-SNS"*.
+As such, the following topic naming convention should be used: *"{cohort}-mbd-predict-{First-name}-{Surname}-SNS"*.
 For example, with the name Dora Explorer in the January 2023 part time cohort, the topic would be named "2301PT-mbd-predict-dora-explorer-SNS".

  - **Set up Amazon SNS pipeline monitoring alert**